MatteoFalcioni/pattern_recognition/README.md

 To evaluate the performance of LSTM and GRU models, we train them on a dataset consisting of Dante's Divina Commedia.
 The models are then used to generate text that resembles the style and language of the original work.

+The architecture of an RNN is characterized by recurrent connections, which form a directed cycle in the network, allowing information to be circulated and preserved across different time steps.
+These connections enable RNNs to process variable-length input sequences, making them flexible and adaptable to different data modalities.
+To understand the structure of an RNN, let’s consider a basic one-layer RNN with a single “re- current unit”.
+At each time step $t$, the network receives an input vector $x(t)$ and produces an output vector $y(t)$.
+Additionally, the network maintains a hidden state vector $h(t)$, which acts as a memory that encodes information from past time steps

 **Installation**
 1. Clone the repository: